NetSP-KAIST/the-ambush-attack/README.md

 This dirctory contains the codes to simulate transaction submission (generation of local sequences) with real-world latencies and the Ambush attack simulations.

 ## themis-src-anon
-This directory contains the codes to measure the performance of Themis with our proposed countermeasure--delayed gossiping.# ambush-anonymous-ccs25
+This directory contains the codes to measure the performance of Themis with our proposed countermeasure--delayed gossiping.

 ---
 ### Citation